ibm-cloud-docs/account/iam-condition-properties.md

 | `stringMatch`  | Case-sensitive string match is performed between the pattern and the target string by using either an asterisk (`*`), question mark (`?`), both, or none (same as literal value).
 An asterisk (`*`) represents any sequence of zero or more characters in the string, and a question mark (`?`) represents any single character.
 You can also express an asterisk `*` and question mark `?` as a literal value by enclosing each within two sets of curly brackets `{{}}`. |  See [example](/docs/account?topic=account-iam-condition-properties&interface=ui#example-stringExists). |
 | `stringEqualsAnyOf` | Case-sensitive exact string matching any of the strings in an array of strings.
 Limit of 10 values. |  See [example](/docs/account?topic=account-iam-condition-properties&interface=ui#example-stringMatchAnyOf-stringEqualsAnyOf). |
 | `stringMatchAnyOf` | Case-sensitive string matching any of the strings in an array of strings.
 The string values can include either an asterisk (`*`), question mark (`?`), both, or none (same as literal value).
 An asterisk (`*`) represents any sequence of zero or more characters in the string, and a question mark (`?`) represents any single character.
 You can also express an asterisk `*` and question mark `?` as a literal value by enclosing each within two sets of curly brackets `{{}}`.
 Limit of 10 values. |
-{: caption="Table 8.
-The operators available to resource attribute-based conditions for access policies." caption-side="top"}
+{: caption="The operators available to resource attribute-based conditions for access policies." caption-side="top"}

 The `key` represents the resource attribute that is supported by the chosen service.
 A `key` takes the form of `resource.attributes.<attribute-name>`.
 For example, in the case of Cloud Object Storage, the supported `prefix` attribute can be represented as the key with the `resource.attributes.prefix` notation.
 The following table lists example variables and is not all inclusive.